Monkey King logo MKLogo Jing Ying

 from 2:00 pm to 4:00 pm.
 Learn basic skills for avoiding trouble and protecting yourself.
 The workshop will start with a discussion on safety to help you avoid trouble.
 That will be followed with a lesson on escape techniques for situations you may not be able to avoid.
 Finally, self-defense techniques will be covered for fighting back when you aren't able to escape easily.

 During the Lunar New Year, we offer this self-defense workshop at a reduced price as a service to our local community.
-100% of the proceeds go to The Bernie House, an organization that provides long-term transitional housing to a family made homeless by domestic violence.
-Learn more about this wonderful organization at The Bernie House.
+100% of the proceeds will go to Maryland Therapeutic Riding, a local organization that offers several therapeutic riding programs that provides equine-assisted services to individuals with physical, emotional, and developmental challenges.
+Learn more about this wonderful organization at

 Register here.